torin-stephen/EveryoneGM/readme.md

 # EveryoneGM

-EveryonGM is a chrome extension that will make everyone appear with the "GM" tag on their name during a match.
+EveryoneGM is a chrome extension that will make everyone appear with the "GM" tag on their name during a match.
 It is purely client-side, though at your own risk to use.

 ## Installation